$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Abstract

 \section{Abstract}

-We present a determination of optical potentials for $^4$He-target collisions using the double-folding method based on chiral effective field theory nucleon-nucleon interactions at next-to-next-to-leading order combined with state-of-the-art nucleonic densities.
-The imaginary part of the optical potentials is obtained applying dispersion relations.
+We present a determination of optical potentials for $^4$He-target collisions using the double-folding method.
+We use chiral effective field theory nucleon-nucleon interactions at next-to-next-to-leading order combined with state-of-the-art nucleonic densities.
+The imaginary part of the optical potential is obtained from the real double-folding interaction either through a proportionality constant or applying Kramers-Kronig dispersion relations.
 With these potentials, we compute the elastic scattering of $^4$He off various targets, from $^4$He to $^{120}$Sn.
 We study the sensitivity of our predicted cross sections to the choice of nucleon-nucleon interactions and nuclear densities.
-Very good agreement is obtained with existing elastic-scattering data for $^4$He energies between 100 and 400 MeV without any fitting parameter.
+Very good agreement is obtained with existing elastic-scattering data for $^4$He energies between 100 and 400 MeV.